 In addition to “general” online business directories, there are niche/industry-specific citation sites that you should get your business listed on if appropriate.
 We’ve collated a list of more than one thousand citation sites by niche, all of which have been vetted for quality.

 Here you’ll find popular citation sites for a variety of industries like insurance, healthcare, real estate, and restaurants.
-If your industry has quality citation sites online, make sure your business is listed correctly on as many of those niche online directories as well.
+If your industry has quality citation sites online, make sure your business is listed correctly on as many of those niche online directories as possible.

 Submit local citations manually